seglo/play-content-negotiation/README.md

 [Play!
 Content Negotiation](https://www.playframework.com/documentation/2.5.x/ScalaContentNegotiation#Content) features to determine the appropriate marshalling and Content Type of the `Result`.

-The `negotiateAction` Action takes in a `Function[Request[AnyContent], Future[M]]` that returns the model to marshal, and *3 implicits*:
-* The json4s formatter (this can be replaced with one or more different marshaling libraries, depending on your requirements)
+The `negotiateAction` Action takes in a `Function[Request[AnyContent], Future[M]]` that returns the model to marshal, and an implicit marshalling library formatter for the model being marshaled.
+The action currently accepts a json4s formatter (`Formats`), but this can be replaced with one or more different marshaling libraries, depending on your requirements.
-* The `Codec`, required for the XML result type
-* An execution context for the internal `Action.async`

 # XML Result